ProfessionalsBrian S. Hermann

-- An ad hoc group of term loan lenders in connection with the pre-arranged chapter 11 restructuring of American Tire Distributors, the largest replacement tire distributor in North America.
+- An ad hoc group of term loan lenders in the prearranged chapter 11 restructuring of American Tire Distributors, the largest replacement tire distributor in North America.
 The company’s plan provided for the restructuring of over $2 billion of debt, including the extension and modification of its term loan facility and equitization of its senior subordinated notes;

 - The ad hoc group of certain noteholders of Toys “R” Us in an out-of-court debt for debt exchange;

-- The bondholders of Nortek, Inc. in the company’s prepackaged chapter 11 reorganization, which cut Nortek’s total debt by roughly $1.3 billion;
+- The bondholders of Nortek in the company’s prepackaged chapter 11 reorganization, which cut Nortek’s total debt by roughly $1.3 billion;

-- Silver Point Capital, as prepetition and postpetition agent for lenders to Hostess Brands in connection with all aspects of its chapter 11 case; and
+- Silver Point Capital, as prepetition and postpetition agent for lenders to Hostess Brands all aspects of its chapter 11 case; and

-- Simon Property Group, L.P., a leading retail real estate ownership, management and development company, as the largest owner of the joint venture that purchased substantially all of the assets of the apparel and accessories brand Aéropostale in a sale under section 363 of the Bankruptcy Code, and as a landlord in the company’s chapter 11 case.
+- Simon Property Group, a leading retail real estate ownership, management and development company, as the largest owner of the joint venture that purchased substantially all of the assets of the apparel and accessories brand Aéropostale in a sale under section 363 of the Bankruptcy Code, and as a landlord in the company’s chapter 11 case.

 FINANCIAL AND OTHER SERVICES

-- An ad hoc group of crossover lenders to Catalina Marketing Corporation, a leading provider of personalized digital media solutions, in connection with the company’s prepackaged chapter 11 cases;
+- An ad hoc group of crossover lenders to Catalina Marketing, a leading provider of personalized digital media solutions, in the company’s prepackaged chapter 11 cases;

-- The ad hoc group of certain bondholders of iPayment Inc. and iPayment Holdings, Inc. in connection with an out-of-court exchange; and
+- The ad hoc group of certain bondholders of iPayment and iPayment Holdings in an out-of-court exchange; and

-- The bondholders of CIT Group Inc. in connection with a $3 billion rescue loan that bridged the company to the first successful bankruptcy of a bank holding company and the largest prepackaged bankruptcy ever completed.
+- The bondholders of CIT Group with a $3 billion rescue loan that bridged the company to the first successful bankruptcy of a bank holding company and the largest prepackaged bankruptcy ever completed.